Rowan County, Kentucky: Politics

 Rowan County used to be known as a swing county.
 It voted Republican in 2000, 2012, 2016, 2020, and 2024 and Democratic in 2004 and 2008, but in most of those elections the winning candidate won by small margins.
+Rowan County was one of four counties in Eastern Kentucky to vote for Barack Obama in 2008.

 This changed in 2016 when Republican Donald Trump won the county with 58% of the vote to Democrat Hillary Clinton's 37%, the largest margin of victory since Jimmy Carter won the county in 1976.
+The county voted for Trump by over 20% in 2020, despite Trump losing the presidential election.

 Trump won this county by a 28% margin in 2024 over Democrat Kamala Harris, the largest margin of victory since Lyndon B. Johnson won it in 1964.
 He became the first Republican presidential candidate to exceed 60% of the vote in this county since Herbert Hoover in 1928.
-Rowan County was one of four counties in Eastern Kentucky to vote for Barack Obama in 2008.

 In 2015, local Democratic-turned-Republican county clerk Kim Davis became notorious for illegally refusing to issue marriage licenses.
 David Ermold, one of the gay men refused a marriage license by Davis, ran in the 2018 Democratic primary election to seek the nomination to unseat her.
 Davis was defeated in the general election by Democratic nominee Elwood Caudill, garnering only 3,566 votes (about 45.86% of the two-party vote) to Caudill's 4,210 (about 54.14%).

 The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 58% to 42%, and backed Donald Trump with 60% of the vote to Joe Biden's 39% in the 2020 presidential election.